 Under existing law, an employer who receives notice that a former employee has filed a claim for benefits is required to provide the Division with all relevant facts which may affect the claimant's rights to benefits within 11 days after the Division mails the notice of the claim.
 (NRS 612.475) The amounts of any benefits paid to that claimant are charged to the employer's record for experience rating unless circumstances exist which entitle the record to be relieved of such charges.
 (NRS 612.551) Section 25 of this bill provides that an employer's record for experience rating is not entitled to be relieved of charges for the amount of any benefits erroneously paid to a claimant if the employer failed to submit timely all the information as required.
-For if the employer has established a pattern of such failures.
 This change is required to comply with federal law.
 (Trade Adjustment Assistance Extension Act of 2011, Pub.
 L. No. 112-40, § 252, 125 Stat.
-402, 421-22)
+402, 421-